All Episodes

 I would.

-Uh he done need he needs to do his job and be done with it and stop tweeting about it.
+He needs to do his job and be done with it and stop tweeting about it.

-Just leave a six to your job and get out.
+Do your job and get out.

-Puerto Rico has a twelve percent unemployment rate.
+Puerto Rico has a 12% unemployment rate.

-Puerto Ricans have the blue passport, and they can come to the United States whenever they want to.
+Puerto Ricans have the blue passport and they can come to the United States whenever they want to.

-They're they're leaving in masses.
+They're leaving in masses.

 So I think Puerto Ricans should be very grateful to what the United States government has done.